eduardotrejo/Traffic-Mayhem/README.md

 # Traffic Mayhem

-* Program will provide the background music and sound effects for the player and enemies.
-* Program will use image files for the player, cars, stage, objects/hazards, and backgrounds.
+Traffic Mayhem will provide the background music and sound effects for the player and enemies.
+It will also use image files for the player, cars, stage, objects/hazards, and backgrounds.